NH Governor’s Commission Action Plan Dashboard

 - 4.3: Increase the prevalence of high school students who most of the time or always get the kind of help they need among students who report having felt sad, empty, hopeless, angry, or anxious by 5%.

-More data related to alcohol and other drugs services and impacts in NH is publicly available now than ever before.
+This dashboard is intended to provide an overview of key measures of substance misuse prevention, intervention, treatment, and recovery in New Hampshire.
 Additional data is available through the NH Department of Health and Human Services Data Portal and NH Medicaid Quality Behavioral Health Care metrics, the NH Department of Safety Drug Monitoring Initiative, NH Department of Education Youth Risk Behavior Survey Results, and the US Center for Disease Control, Overdose Data to Action Dashboard.